Skip to Main Content

 Check out policies

 A valid GSE ID card must be presented to check out materials, including reserve items.
-There is a limit of five items.
+There is a limit of five items at a time.
 If more items are needed, please speak with a Circulation supervisor.
 Materials must be renewed in the library.

 The library reserves the right to restrict the circulation of high demand items.
 The library also reserves the right to refuse borrowing and building use privileges to any individual who violates the regulations of the library or Meredith College